gene-git/wg_tool/README.md

 PostUp saves existing resolv.conf, and installs the one needed by wireguard.
 PostDown restores the original saved resolv.conf.

-To use this the script *wg-peer-post-updn*, available in the *scripts* directory must be in /etc/wireguard/scripts for the client.
+To use this the script *wg-peer-updn*, available in the *scripts* directory must be in /etc/wireguard/scripts for the client.
-The installer for the wg_tool package installs the script - but clients without this package should be provided both the user-profile.conf as well as the supporting script *wg-peer-post-updn*.
+The installer for the wg_tool package installs the script - but clients without this package should be provided both the user-profile.conf as well as the supporting script *wg-peer-updn*.

 ### Useful: Report from running wg server showing user:profile names